This fresh ceviche is made from raw fish marinated in citrus juice. It doesn't need to be cooked, making it the perfect hot weather meal!

 Is ceviche safe?

-However, the acid in the citrus juice does not have the power to kill any potential microbial contaminants.
+The acid in the citrus juice does not have the power to kill any potential microbial contaminants.
 So if you are at a higher risk of foodborne illness, you should stay away from ceviche.
 The risk is low though, for the average person.

 To reduce your risk of getting sick, make sure you purchase your seafood from a reliable source.
-If your seafood is fresh (not frozen) make sure to eat it before the best before date.
+If your seafood is fresh (not frozen) make sure to eat it before the best-before date.

 If you're using frozen seafood, check to make sure that it was frozen right after it was caught.
 This will likely be the better option for those who live far from the ocean or don't have a reliable seafood market nearby.